-Marlon Sandro is a former professional mixed martial arts prize fighter who was one of the main figures in Nova Uniao’s MMA team at the turn of the 20th century, a workgroup that was placed at the forefront of the sport at the time.
-Sandro is also a Brazilian jiu-jitsu black belt under André Pederneiras, a skillset he used extensively inside the cage while becoming a symbol for overcoming adversities through combat sports, being a fighter born and raised in one of the most notorious slums (favelas) of Rio de Janeiro, de Morro de Santo Amaro, a place he returned to after retiring from cage-fighting.
+Marlon Sandro is a former professional mixed martial arts prize fighter who was one of the main figures of team Nova União’s MMA squad at the turn of the 20th century, a workgroup that was placed at the forefront of the sport at the time.
+Sandro is also a Brazilian jiu-jitsu black belt under André Pederneiras, a skillset he used extensively inside the cage while becoming a symbol for overcoming adversities through combat sports, due to his being born and raised in one of the most notorious slums (favelas) of Rio de Janeiro, de Morro de Santo Amaro, a place he returned to after retiring from cage-fighting.

 Marlon Sandro Jiu Jitsu

 - 2rd Place CBJJ Brazilian Nationals (2001 purple belt)